 Moreover, it restricts employers from imposing harmful tactics such as back-to-back scheduling and short-notice schedule changes.
 Simply stated, an employer is required to provide a schedule ahead of time so employees can plan for the shift.
 This law, on its face, is reasonable because it covers retail, food service, and hospitality workers who are vulnerable to unpredictable scheduling practices.

 Employees who fail to notify employees have premiums imposed for all the hours.
-But despite laws surrounding the issue, being upfront and consistent with hours means an upfront-ness and consistency with pay.
-And consistent pay is a way to gain respect and preserve fairness.
+But despite laws surrounding the issue, being upfront and consistent with hours means an upfrontness and consistency with pay.
+Consistent pay is a way to gain respect and preserve fairness.

 Despite those being the ideal outcomes for a law such as this, some states and cities put their own spin on it.
-The laws are often aimed at retail, hospitality, and foodservice industries with at least 500 workers worldwide.
-Though many are similar, each emphasizes specific policies or prioritize demands from certain sides.
+The laws are often aimed at retail employees, those working in hospitality, and food service industries with at least 500 workers worldwide.
+Though many are similar, each emphasizes specific policies or prioritizes demands from certain sides.

 For example, San Francisco requires businesses to provide notice seven days in advance for any schedule changes.
 In Oregon, employers have 14 days to provide a written work schedule for all shifts.
 If there are unincluded shifts, they can be declined; there is room for negotiation as well, but if notice is not given 14 days ahead of time, the employer is required to provide premium payment.

 As for Vermont, they have a lighter version that deals with open dialogue in the workplace, more than anything else.
 Since 2014, the state has had some version of specific concerns addressed in predictive scheduling laws.
 The state believes that open communication is key between the employer and the employee.